slatedocs/slate/source/includes/administration/_trials.md

 Query Params | &nbsp;
 ---- | -----------
 `organization_id`<br/>*UUID* | Return only settings for the provided organization id.
-If not provided, it will default to the reseller configurtion matching the url.
+If not provided, it will default to the reseller configuration matching the url.

 <!-------------------- ACTIVATE TRIAL -------------------->